Czesław Siemianowski

-Czesław Siemianowski (11 January 1937 – 3 October 2021 in Gliwice) was a Polish photographer, honored with the title of *Artiste* by the International Federation of Photographic Art (AFIAP).
+Czesław Siemianowski (11 January 1937 – 3 October 2021) was a Polish photographer, honored with the title of *Artiste* by the International Federation of Photographic Art (AFIAP).
 He was a board member of the Gliwice Photographic Society.

 Biography

 Son of Jan and Bogumiła, Czesław Siemianowski was born in Lviv, where he spent his childhood.
 After World War II ended, he settled in Gliwice in 1945, becoming an active promoter of photographic activities.
 In 1952, he joined the Gliwice branch of the Polish Photographic Society (1948–1961), which transformed into the Gliwice Photographic Society in 1961, where he served on the board for many years and was vice-president for one term.

-Czesław Siemianowski participated in numerous photographic exhibitions: solo, group, outdoor, and competitive.
+Siemianowski participated in numerous photographic exhibitions: solo, group, outdoor, and competitive.
 He actively participated in International Photographic Salons, often under the patronage of FIAP, winning numerous medals, awards, distinctions, diplomas, and commendations.
 His achievements in these salons earned him the honorary title *Artiste FIAP (AFIAP)* in 1972, awarded by the International Federation of Photographic Art, now based in Luxembourg.

 In 2008, he participated in a charity photo auction supporting the ceramics workshop of the Special School Complex No. 3 in Bytom.

 His photographs are part of the collection at the Museum in Gliwice.

+Siemianowski died on 3 October 2021 in Gliwice.